 How is my personal key protected?

 At the time you import your personal key into Thunderbird, we unlock it, and protect it with a different password, that is automatically (randomly) created.
 The same automatic password will be used for all OpenPGP secret keys managed by Thunderbird.
-You should use the Thunderbird feature to set a Master Password.
-Without a master password, your OpenPGP keys in your profile directory are unprotected.
+You should use the Thunderbird feature to set a Primary Password.
+Without a Primary Password, your OpenPGP keys in your profile directory are unprotected.

 Does Thunderbird support Autocrypt?